glotzerlab/hoomd-blue/sphinx-doc/units.rst

 .. note::

-    All conversion factors are computed by Wolfram Alpha using the provided links.
+    All conversion factors are provided with the given links.

 .. list-table::
    :header-rows: 1